Michał Rakoczy

-Michał Miłosz Rakoczy (born 30 March 2002) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Cracovia.
+Michał Miłosz Rakoczy (born 30 March 2002) is a Polish professional footballer who plays as a midfielder for I liga club Podbeskidzie Bielsko-Biała, on loan from Górnik Zabrze.

 Club career

 On 25 September 2020, he joined Puszcza Niepołomice on a season-long loan.

 On 18 January 2025, Rakoczy moved to Turkish club Ankaragücü on a six-month loan with an option to buy.

+On 8 January 2026, Rakoczy left Cracovia for fellow Ekstraklasa club Górnik Zabrze, signing a deal until June 2028 with an option for another year.
+On 9 September 2026, he moved on loan to I liga club Podbeskidzie Bielsko-Biała for the rest of the season.